Estimated reading time: 6 minutes

 The ålesund art nouveau architecture represents one of Europe’s most concentrated and cohesive examples of this decorative style.
 Locally known as “Jugendstil,” this architectural approach transformed a disaster into an artistic triumph.

 Following the 1904 fire, Kaiser Wilhelm II of Germany, who often vacationed in the area, sent four ships with building materials and several German architects to assist with reconstruction.
 These architects, along with Norwegian designers who had trained across Europe, brought the latest architectural ideas to the rebuilding effort.
 Within three years, over 320 new buildings rose from the ashes, creating a remarkably harmonious cityscape.
-[SOURCE]

-The distinctive features of Ålesund’s architecture include:
+The recognizable features of Ålesund’s architecture include:

 - Organic motifs inspired by nature, with flowing lines and floral patterns